justinethier/husk-scheme/docs/Continuations.markdown

 So as the code above loops over the list of numbers, it finds a negative number and calls into the `return` continuation.
 So execution immediately jumps back to where (call-with-current-continuation) left off.

-In Scheme, continuations are first-class objects (can be assigned to vars) TODO - arg example from here: http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/
+Scheme continuations are first-class objects, which means they ca be assigned to variables, passed to functions, etc just like any other data type.
+To give you an idea how this might be useful, here is a quick example from [Phillip Wright - Tech](http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/):

 	(define handle #f)
 	(+ 2 (call/cc (lambda (k) (set! handle k) 2)))
 	 -> 4
 	(handle 6)
 	 -> 8
 	(handle 20)
 	 -> 22

+Simple enough - handle is assigned to the continuation that occurs immediately before evaluating `+`.
+We can then use that object to revisit this computation at any time.
+The article itself is short and I recommend reading through the article for a more detailed explanation.

 ## Continuation Passing Style
 The [Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) page provides several possible approaches for implementing continuations.
-Looking back, it seems obvious to use continuation passing style (CPS) to implement them in husk, as Haskell supports higher order functions.
+Looking back, it seems obvious to use continuation passing style (CPS) to implement continuations in husk, as Haskell supports higher order functions.

-In CPS , a function is
-( example of using CPS for jQuery callback)
+In CPS, a function (b) is passed as a parameter to another function (a), with the intent that when (a) is finished it will pass control to (b).
+So (b) in essence becomes a default future computation of (a).
+This is used extensively in modern programming - for instance, the node.js JavaScript framework allows one to pass a callback to an asynchronous function.
+The callback is then executed once the asynchronous operation completes.

-Original code in direct (non-CPS) style:
+Here is an example of husk code written in its original direct style:

     eval env (List [Atom "if", pred, conseq, alt]) = do result <- eval env pred
            case result of
              Bool False -> eval env alt
              otherwise -> eval env conseq

-Sample code using CPS in the evaluator:
+And the same code written in CPS:

     eval env cont (List [Atom "if", predic, conseq, alt]) = do eval env (makeCPS env cont cps) (predic) where   cps :: Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal